DarrenCoppinger/milestone-project-4/README.md

 </details>

-- To present the coverage report in html format (for ease of viewing) the following command was run after a report was generated:
+- To present the coverage report in html format (for ease of viewing), the following command was run after a report was generated:
 ```
 coverage html
 ```